postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 SELECT
   ts_rank(title, to_tsquery('english', 'second | title')) AS title_rank,
   ts_rank(body, to_tsquery('english', 'second | title')) AS body_rank,
-  *
+  id,
+  title,
+  body
 FROM documents
+ORDER BY
-ORDER BY (2 * title_rank) + body_rank DESC;
+  (2.0 * title_rank) + body_rank DESC;
 ```
 !!!

 !!!

 Wait a second... is a title match 2x or 10x, or maybe log(π / tsrank<sup>2</sup>) more relevant than a body match?
-Since document length penalizes ts_rank more in the longer body content, maybe we should be boosting body matches instead?
-You might try a few equations against some test queries, but it's hard to know what the value that works best across all queries is.
+Since document length penalizes `ts_rank` more in the longer body content, maybe we should be boosting body matches instead?
+You might try a few equations against some test queries, but it's hard to know which value works best across all queries.

 Optimizing functions like this is one area Machine Learning can help.

-## Learning to Rank
+## Learning to rank

-So far we've only considered simple statistical measures of relevance like `ts_rank`s TF/IDF, but people have a much more sophisticated idea of relevance.
+So far we've only considered simple statistical measures of relevance like `ts_rank`s TF, but people have a much more sophisticated idea of relevance.
 Luckily, they'll tell you exactly what they think is relevant by clicking on it.
-We can use this feedback to train a model that learns the optimal weights of **title_rank** vs **body_rank** for our boosting function.
-We'll redefine relevance as the probability that a user will click on a search result, given our inputs like **title_rank** and **body_rank**.
+We can use this feedback to train a model that learns the optimal weights of _title_rank_ vs. _body_rank_ for our boosting function.

+The problem now becomes predicting the probability that a user will click on a search result, given our inputs _title_rank_ and _body_rank_.

 This is considered a Supervised Learning problem, because we have a labeled dataset of user clicks that we can use to train our model.
-The inputs to our function are called **features** of the data for the machine learning model, and the output is often referred to as the **label**.
+The inputs to our function are called _features_, and the output is often called the _label_ or _y_column_.

-### Training Data
+### Getting training data

-First things first, we need to record some user clicks on our search results.
-We'll create a new table to store our training data, which are the observed inputs and output of our new relevance function.
-In a real system, we'd probably have separate tables to record **sessions**, **searches**, **results**, **clicks** and other events, but for simplicity in this example, we'll just record the exact information we need to train our model in a single table.
-Everytime we perform a search, we'll record the `ts_rank` for the both the title and body, and whether the user clicked on the result.
+To get our training data, we need to start recording user clicks on our search results.
+To do this, we'll create a new table to store those clicks, which are now the observed inputs and output of our new relevance function.
+In a real system, we'd probably have separate tables to record user sessions, searches, search results, user clicks, and other events, but for simplicity of this example, we'll just record the exact information we need to train our model in a single table.
+Every time we perform a search, we'll record the `ts_rank` for both the title and body, and whether the user clicked on the result.

 !!! generic